-The plan is designed with a large degree of flexibility so that changes can be made in order to test emerging areas of concern.
+The plan is risk based and targeted at areas where Internal Audit is the appropriate assurance provider.
+It is designed with a large degree of flexibility so that changes can be made in order to test emerging areas of concern.